-Whooping cough is an airborne infection, spread by direct contact between infected people.
-In regions without a child vaccination program, transmission occurs from one child to another.
-However, in regions where child vaccination programs have been in place for decades, transmission is now occurring between adults and infants.
-Whooping cough does not convey lifelong immunity, and a person may become infected more than once in his or her life.
+Whooping cough is an airborne infection, spread by direct contact with infected people.
+In regions without a child vaccination program, transmission occurs among children.
+However, in regions like France where child vaccination programs have been in place for decades, whooping cough is now being transmitted essentially from adults or adolescents to infants.
+Since neither whooping cough nor the vaccine confer lifelong immunity, it is possible to contract the disease more than once.

 Symptoms and diagnosis confirmation

-The situation in France
+The situation in France : surveillance and vaccinations

-The only laboratory tests reimbursed under the French health scheme are isolation of the bacterium or detection of its genetic material by PCR, from nasopharyngeal aspirates or swabs.The PCR diagnosis is a very sensitive one but is a Bordetella diagnosis, not specific of B. pertussis.
+The only laboratory tests that are reimbursed under the French social security system are isolation of the bacterium (in culture) or detection of genetic material by PCR, from nasopharyngeal aspirates or swabs.
+Serology is not recommended as it is considered unreliable and has not been reimbursed since 2011.

 At the Institut Pasteur

 National Reference Center for Pertussis and other Bordetella led by Nicole Guiso